Bhavya02-cyber/vapt-portfolio/ctf-writeups/OverTheWire/Bandit00-05.md

 📝 Summary
 cat "spaces in this filename"
 ________________________________________
+The password to gain access to the level 03's box is UmHadQclWmgdLOKQ3YNgjWxGoRMb5luK

 🚩 Bandit Level 03 → 04
 📌 Problem Description
 The password is stored in a hidden file inside a directory.